11 Self Care Ideas To Improve Your Mental Health

 Vision boards have changed my life and every time I’ve made one they’ve come true.
 You can read more about that here.

-Finally, and most importantly, the biggest self care tip is know your limits.
+Finally, and most importantly, the biggest of the self care ideas is know your limits.
 Know when you’ve had enough.
 When you need to stop and reset.
 There’s power in knowing when you need a recharge.

 Because when you do come back, you will come back with force!
 You’ll come back grateful that you took a restful time out and respected yourself enough to do so.